Study Abroad

 Generally, Study Abroad and Exchange students enrol in three or four subjects per session.
 To give yourself some flexibility with timetabling during enrolment, you should obtain approval in advance for five or six subjects per session.
 In determining your individual program, you should note that:

-• subjects are offered on a credit point basis
+• Subjects are offered on a credit point basis

 One credit point has an implied workload of two hours per week.
 Six credit points represents a minimum of 12 hours of work: this may be 3 hours of lectures, 4 hours of reading and 5 hours of personal study or essay writing.
 Many students will spend fewer than 15 hours a week in contact with lecturers or tutors but will be expected to prepare for these classes with reading and tutorial preparation.
 Australian students are required to be self-directed in their study and to submit a considerable amount of written work in assignments and seminar or tutorial papers.

 PLEASE NOTE: Some faculties have restricted/closed subjects for study abroad and exchange students.
 Please refer to the Study Plan Guidelines and Restrictions for detailed information.
+Availability of subjects can be subject to change up until the first two weeks of session.
+Please ensure you have sufficient subject options in the event that one or more of your subjects are not available.

 Assessment